HGNM/hgnm-2014/scss/README.md

 `_vars.scss` contains all the variables used by `style.scss`.
 They can be used for example to a change a colour throughout the theme.

+## Code style

+SASS files should follow the conventions specified in [`.sass-lint.yml`][lint].
+Running `npm t` will test whether everything conforms and builds will fail if they don’t.

 [build]: ../README.md#build-css
 [sass]: https://sass-lang.com/guide
+[lint]: ../.sass-lint.yml